How to Turn Excel into a Cost Control Engine That Fuels Growth

 Excel Data Plumbing—with help from ChatGPT or Copilot—replaces that chaos with structure.

 Finance teams build flowbooks—standardized Excel workbooks powered by Power Query.
-These flowbooks connect to internal and external data sources, clean and transform data automatically, and feed it into dashboards, models, forecasts, and reports.
+These flowbooks connect to internal and external data sources, clean and transform data automatically, and feed it into dashboards, models, forecasts, analyses, reports, etc.

 When data changes, users just hit Refresh All.
 Within seconds, the entire flowbook updates.
 Charts, tables, ratios, KPIs—all current.
 No reformatting.
 No rechecking formulas.
 No errors from copy-pasting.

-That’s what we call a reflow: an automatically refreshed Excel output.
+That’s what we call a reflow: an automatically updated Excel output.

 The Impact on Cost and Growth